cvdfoundation/google-landmark/README.md

 the first three letters of the image id, and `${id}` is the image id found in train.csv.
 For example, an image with the id `0123456789abcdef` would be stored in `0/1/2/0123456789abcdef.jpg`.

+### `train` image licenses

+All images in the `train` set have CC-BY licenses without the NonDerivs (ND) restriction.
+To verify the license for a particular image, please refer to `train_attribution.csv`.

+## Dataset licenses

+The annotations are licensed by Google under CC BY 4.0 license.
+The images listed in this dataset are publicly available on the web, and may have different licenses.
+Google does not own their copyright.
+Note: while we tried to identify images that are licensed under a Creative Commons Attribution license, we make no representations or warranties regarding the license status of each image and you should verify the license for each image yourself.